-You can save the seller’s information for each of the products using this module of the booster plugin.
+You can save the seller’s information for each of the products using this plugin of Booster plugin.
 With it, you can directly see who sold the current batch of items of a particular product to you in the dashboard.
-Also, previous purchase records can be exported and managed easily with the WooCommerce Cost of Goods module.
+Also, previous purchase records can be exported and managed easily with the WooCommerce Cost of Goods plugin.

 How to Start using WooCommerce Cost of Goods for your Shop? #

-- To configure the cost of goods module, log in to your WordPress admin dashboard.
+- To configure the cost of goods plugin, log in to your WordPress admin dashboard.

-- Look for the WooCommerce section in the menu, and click Settings in this section.
+- Look for the Booster section in the menu, and click Plugins in this section.

-- On the Settings page, you will see multiple tabs.
-Go to the last tab, i.e. Booster.
-This tab will take you to Booster settings.
+- On the Plugins page, you will see multiple tabs for various Booster categories.
+Go to the Products category.

-- On the newly-opened page, click on the Enable Module button.
+- On the newly-opened page, select Enable for the Cost of Goods Plugin.